-Slightly Derisive and Judgmental Towards Women Who Don’t Reach Orgasm (or “Experiment”)
+Derisive & Judgmental Towards Women Who Don’t Reach Orgasm (or “Experiment”)

 The approach towards women who’ve never had orgasms feels condescending and de-humanizing, as if they were inferior for being under the yoke of their stupid sexual hang-ups.

 Note here that I actually agree with the author: there is a strong relation between the ability to reach orgasm, Freudian neurosis and the openness towards sex in general.

 But that shouldn’t allow anyone to take a position of superiority over others.

 If anything, it gives the more advanced practitioner a responsibility to help and educate those who are farther back, not to use them as a rung for some good ol’ posturing and social climbing.

 Also, there is sometimes more behind the ability (or lack of ability) to reach orgasms.

 For example, some people are simply asexual (around 1% of the population, it’s estimated).
 And some women don’t have vaginal sensitivity.

 A few lines were actually funny.

 Like trying to force humor with “funny” names and references to sex and vaginas felt like slightly childish attempts at humor (a bit like children laughing at cuss words).

 And at times the humor also felt in poor taste.

 Of course this is very personal though.

-The author says that one of the reasons why sex with other women is great is because it can go on and on without the pauses that men “need” between bouts.
+One of the reasons, she says, is that women can go on and on without the pauses that men “need” between bouts.